json-api/json-api/_format/1.1/index.md

 {
   //...
   "timestamps": {
-    "modified": "Wed Aug 29 2018 15:00:05 GMT-0400",
+    "updated": "Wed Aug 29 2018 15:00:05 GMT-0400",
     "created": "2018-08-29T18:38:17.567Z"
   }
 }
 ```

 Ignoring the profile in this case is required by the second default rule,
-because the value for the `modified` key is not recognized under the profile's
+because the value for the `updated` key is not recognized under the profile's
-requirement that the `modified` key hold a string of the form produced by
+requirement that the `updated` key hold a string of the form produced by
 `JSON.stringify`.

 ### <a href="#profiles-authoring" id="profiles-authoring" class="headerlink"></a> Authoring Profiles

 A profile **MAY** assign meaning to elements of the document structure whose use
-is left up to each implementation, such as resource fields or members of meta
+is left up to each implementation, such as resource fields or members of `meta`
 objects.
 A profile **MUST NOT** define/assign a meaning to document members
 in areas of the document reserved for future use by the JSON:API specification.